agarcian031/devcamp-website/README.md

 # Devcamp Web Application

 > This is a Ruby on Rails 5 application that allows users to create their own portfolios.
+It is designed as a review to Rails and is made using only Rails Views.

 ### Features
 - Real time chat engine for comments